Data Science (Online)

 How is the course taught and assessed?

-The programme consists of 180 credits made up of six modules (20 credits each) and one 60-credit dissertation module.
+The programme consists of 180 credits made up of six taught modules (20 credits each) and a 60-credit project dissertation.
+The project dissertation comprises a 20-credit foundation element and a 40-credit implementation element.
 Assignments within modules emphasise working with various applications and programming languages, empowering you to master the foundational, career-essential building blocks of data science.
 Build a supportive learning community with teaching staff and peers during live sessions, which will take place one hour a week, allowing you to view other lectures and complete independent study when it’s convenient for you.

 You will have the opportunity to connect theory to practice during the dissertation and devise an independent industry or research project to solve a real-world data challenge and demonstrate learnings from the modules within the programme.
 If you are already working within the field, you can complete your project using your place of work as your respective site instead of one of our industry partners.